chetnashah/haskellwork/haskellFromFirstPrinciples.md

 Unlike other languages, Haskell does not provide universal stringification (Show / print) or equality (Eq (value equality) or pointer equality) as this is not always sound or safe

+typeclass definition only allows single type parameter/variable by default. e.g. `class monad m where ...` and m is the type parameter.

 ### Typeclass defaulting and co-ercion

 Below are the given default values